Budget Adjustment Form

 Budget Adjustment Forms will be accepted until two days prior to the end of the semester.
 However, to allow adequate time to review the request and process or disburse any aid resulting from an increase, the form should be submitted at least 10 business days prior to the end of the semester.
 Recommended submission dates are follows:

 Students must log in with their Campus Connection username and password.
 After completing the applicable sections, attach the required documentation and submit the form.
-Review takes approximately 2 weeks and students are notified of the results via NDSU email.
+Review may take 3-4 weeks and students are notified of the results via NDSU email.
 Questions may be directed to NDSU One Stop at firstname.lastname@example.org or by calling 1-866-924-8969 or 701-231-6200.

 Click the link below to complete the Budget Adjustment Form.